 Agricultural engineers are involved in every aspect of food production, processing, marketing, and distribution.
 Agricultural engineers design and develop agricultural equipment, food processing equipment, and farm structures.
 Major technical areas of agricultural engineering include food processing, information and electrical technologies, power and machinery, structures, soil and water, forestry, bioengineering, and aqua culture.
 With their technological knowledge and innovations, agricultural engineers have literally revolutionized the farming industry, enabling farmers today to produce approximately ten times more than what they could just 100 years ago.
 For more information, contact the American Society of Agricultural Engineers (ASAE).

-One ABET accredited Agricultural Engineering degree program in the Pacific Northwest
+ABET accredited Agricultural Engineering degree programs in the Pacific Northwest

 - University of Idaho, Moscow, ID

 Architectural engineers work closely with architects on the design of buildings.
 Whereas the architect focuses primarily on space utilization and aesthetics, the architectural engineer is concerned with safety, cost, and sound construction methods.

 Ceramic engineers direct processes that convert nonmetallic minerals, clay, or silicates into ceramic products.
 Ceramic engineers work on products as diverse as glassware, semiconductors, automobile and aircraft engine components, fiber-optic phone lines, tiles on space shuttles, solar panels, and electric power line insulators.

 Manufacturing engineers are involved in all aspects of manufacturing a product.
 These include studying the behavior and properties of required materials, designing appropriate systems and equipment, and managing the overall manufacturing process.
 For more information, contact the Society of Manufacturing Engineers (SME).